Uplifting Trance 2018

 Genus Trance is our new series that examines the different styles within a a genre.
 For this first Genus Trance, we lift the lid on Uplifting Trance (further editions in this genus will cover Psytrance and Progressive Trance).
 For this new tutorial, we spend close to 16 hours, dissecting and building a complete 138 BPM uplifting trance track for 2018.

+We start by building the backbone of the example track introducing the theory of root notes, chord development, and progressions.
 Using various examples in both theory and sound design we show simple, quick and easy ways to create the all-important chord structures and progressions followed by how to extrapolate both lead and bass melodies.
-This includes examining techniques such as development, cells and melody patterning to create those classic memorable leads.
+This includes examining techniques such as development and melody patterning to create those classic memorable leads.

-For the final module, we arrange and mix the example track.
+Finally we arrange and mix the example track.
 Here we show the automation techniques on busses, tracks and the processing and effects to create the rising tension.
-We also discuss the use of recapitulation and contour with the leads, bass, arps, acid lines and plucks to create continuity and constant development.
-Finally, we show the best approaches for mixing, showing how to balance all the elements together to produce an open, clear mix.
+We also discuss the use of automation contour with the leads, bass, arps, acid lines and plucks to create continuity and constant development.
+Finally, we show the best approaches for mixing, showing how to balance all the elements together.

 In this 16+ hour tutorial you’ll learn: